This Discussion channel is currently closed.

 Default_avatar

-Susan Beaumont over 4 years ago
+Susan Beaumont about 5 years ago

 I support the policy including verification of residence as described & 3 month residency requirement.